 Here are some key competencies that you may be asked questions about in application forms or in interview:

 It is important to build good relationships with clients and colleagues.
 There are several communication skills that you can demonstrate, including Emotional Intelligence, Clarity, Friendliness, Confidence, Empathy, Respect, Listening, Open Mindedness and Tone of Voice.
+Person specifications often refer to “adapting communication to different audiences”.
 Example question: Describe a situation where you had to explain something complex to a colleague or a client.
 Which problems did you encounter and how did you deal with them?